openstax/napkin-notes/kevin/personalized_exercise_technical.md

 ## Applicability

-Personalized exercises appear only to Homework assignments.
+Personalized exercises appear only in Homework assignments.

 ## Workflow